The Gardens (Dubai Metro)

 The Gardens (الحدائق) is a rapid transit station on the Red Line of the Dubai Metro in Dubai, UAE, serving The Gardens and surrounding areas in Jebel Ali.

 The station opened as part of Route 2020, created to link to Expo 2020, on 1 January 2021.
-It is located on an elevated section of the metro above Gardens Boulevard (D591), on the northeast boundary of The Gardens with Discovery Gardens.
+It is located on an elevated section of the metro above Gardens Boulevard (D591) and Ibn Battuta Street, on the northeast boundary of The Gardens with Discovery Gardens.